 Data binding is a mechanism for auto-updating data between the business model and the user interface.
 Each time when the data of your business model changes, it undoubtedly returns the updates to the user interface and vice versa.
 The purpose of most applications is to display the data to users and reputedly give them a chance to alter that data.
 With WPF’s data binding engine, you get more components with less code, which is dependably a decent place to be.

 A value converter is a class or any object which implements the simple interface IValueConverter.
 This interface presents two methods: Convert and ConvertBack.
 Convert is used when a bound value is being passed from the source data to the target, and ConvertBack is called for the inverse operation.
-Some value converters are already included in WPF, but in most cases you will need to write your own by executing the IValueConverter interface.
+Some value converters are already included in WPF, but in most cases, you will need to write your own by executing the IValueConverter interface.

 Templates are an integral part of user interface design in WPF.
-It has following types of templates
+It has the following types of templates

 - Data Template: Data template specifies a group of characteristics for how data should be displayed.
 This template is especially helpful when you are binding an ItemsControl such as a ComboBox to an entire collection.
 It provides adaptability to organize and characterize the presentation of the data on any UI element.
 It is mainly used on data related Item controls for example, ComboBox, ListBox and some more.

-In WPF, a style is a set of properties applied to content that are used for visual rendering, such as setting the font size of a Button control.
-WPF styles have specific features for developing applications, including the ability to apply different visual effects depends on the user events.
+In WPF, a style is a set of properties applied to content that is used for visual renderings, such as setting the font size of a Button control.
+WPF styles have specific features for developing applications, including the ability to apply different visual effects depends on user events.
 It is used to give a uniform appearance to a collection of controls.
 Moreover, implicit styles are also used to apply an appearance to all the controls of a given type and make the application simple.